UQ-RCC/hpc-docs/guides/Basics-apptainer.md

 - The default locations for container caches are in /home and this can quickly exceed your GB quota.<br> Specifically, you may need to set the **APPTAINER_CACHEDIR** and **APPTAINER_TMPDIR** to a location where you have sufficient space (such as `/scratch/user` , `/scratch/project` or `$TMPDIR`)
 - Building a sandbox container can also consume your file count quota in `/scratch`.<br>Consider building sandboxes in `/home` or `$TMPDIR`.
+- A recent update to Apptainer introduced a problem (_"proot issue"_) when used on Bunya.
+This problem should disappear once the apptainer version is updated.

 ## What storage can I access from within the container?